KirilGeorgiev247/Design-patterns/Creational/AbstractFactory/README.md

 + to add support for new product types, you must update the factory interface, which means altering the AbstractFactory class and every subclass that inherits from it.

 + all products come back to the client looking the same because they share an interface.
-The client can't tell them apart or guess their type.
+The client can't tear them apart or guess their type.
 If the client needs to do special things with a certain type of product, they can't, because the shared interface doesn't allow it.

 *Extra*